 All custodial parents and/or legal guardians are required to sign a Perpetual Tuition Agreement before starting.
-Monthly tuition is paid by recurring payment evidenced by the completion of the Tuition Express Automated Payment Processing Form.
-All families must have this form on file.
-Automatic payments for balance due are drafted on the Fifth of each month, and if this occurs on the weekend, the following Monday.
+Monthly tuition is paid by recurring payment via School Care Works.
+Parents can enter their billing information directly within School Care Works.
+Automatic payments for balance due are drafted on the fifth of each month, and if this occurs on the weekend, the following Monday.
 You can pay via ACH or with credit card.
 ACH has no fee associated with it, and credit card has a 2.8% convenience fee.
+By having a child at the school you understand that you must have an automatic ACH draft agreement on file with the school for monthly tuition and other school fees, and that you authorize the school to draft the account that I have designated in writing (the written information is shredded after successful processing of payment).